MJ Melendez Preview, Player Props: Royals vs. Athletics

 MJ Melendez At The Plate

-- He has gone deep in 11 games this season (9.3%), leaving the park in 2.5% of his chances at the plate.

-- In 29 games this year (24.6%), Melendez has picked up an RBI, and in 12 of those games (10.2%) he had more than one.
+- Melendez has an RBI in 29 of 119 games this year, with multiple RBI in 12 of them.
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 41 of 118 games this year, and more than once 9 times.
+- He has scored in 42 games this season (35.3%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.